 - API improvements

-- Phoenix Desktop Software to include a full node installer, automatic updates, multi-signature verification, node rotation, customizable dashboards, and other enhancements including a web version.
+- Phoenix Desktop Software to include a full node installer, automatic updates, multi-signature verification, node rotation, customizable dashboards, and other enhancements.

 - Distributed Network Explorer designed to be ultra-scalable, support distributed peer discovery, and include a querying API, notifications, and other features.